-Rod and Cone Responses
+1.8 Rod and Cone Responses

-Rod photoreceptors can reach the maximum possible sensitivity: they show a significant transient hyperoparization in response to the absorption of a single photon.
+Rod photoreceptors can reach the maximum possible sensitivity: they show a significant transient hyperpolarization in response to the absorption of a single photon.
 Photons reach the retina in a star light like rain hits a paved road.
-Not each rod receives a photon and not each paved stone is hit by a rain drop.
-Accordingly, the image is noisy (Fig. 1.9, top).
+Not every rod receives a photon and not every paved stone is hit by a rain drop.
+Accordingly, the image is noisy (Figure 1.9, top).

-The probability of catching a certain number of photons during the integration time is described by the Poisson statistics , and the standard deviation is the square root of the number of photons caught per unit time.
-Therefore, the signal to noise ratio can be calculated as the square root of the number of photons divided by the number of photons.
+The probability of catching a certain number of photons during the integration time is described by Poisson statistics, and the standard deviation is the square root of the number of photons caught per unit time.
+Therefore, the signal-to-noise ratio can be calculated as the square root of the number of photons divided by the number of photons.
 If 100 photons are absorbed during integration time of the rod (about 200 ms), only changes in contrast that are larger than 10% can be detected.
-Low contrast detection requires many photons: to distinguish contrasts of 1%, at least 10,000 photons must be absorbed during the integration time [22].
+Low-contrast detection requires many photons: to distinguish contrasts of 1%, at least 10 000 photons must be absorbed during the integration time [20].

-Another limiting factor is thermal noise.
-The rhodopsin molecule has an average lifetime of 300 years at 37°C but when it decays, rod photoreceptors cannot distinguish between a photon absorption and spontaneous decay.
-Due to the abundancy of rhodopsin in the photoreceptors, 106 decays occur spontaneously each second.
+Another limiting factor is thermal noise .
+The rhodopsin molecule has an average lifetime of 300 years at 37 $^{\circ}$ C, but when it decays, rod photoreceptors cannot distinguish between a photon absorption and spontaneous decay.
+Because of the abundance of rhodopsin in the photoreceptors, $10^{6}$ decays occur spontaneously each second.
 Thermal noise matches photon noise in a clear star night.
 If rhodopsin decays only 1 log unit faster, our threshold sensitivity would rise by 3 log units.

-With increasing ambient illuminance, rods continue to give binary responses (either hyperpolarization or not) over the first 3 log units [22].
+With increasing ambient illuminance, rods continue to give binary responses (either hyperpolarization or not) over the first 3 log units [20].
 If brightness further increases, in the mesopic range, the degree of hyperpolarization of the rod membrane increases linearly with the number of photons caught during the integration time, up to about 20 photons.
 At about 100 photons, the rods saturate, although adaptation can reduce their sensitivity so that a graded response is possible up to 1000 photons.
-Cones take over at 100 photons per integration time (here only a few ms), and only at this number their response rises above the dark noise.
-They work best at 1000 photons or more.
-In summary, rods' responses are always corrupted by photon noise, whereas cones respond in a smoothly graded fashion, and their responses contain more bits (Fig. 1.9, bottom).
-Generally, the response function of sensory organs is logarithmic, which means that for a weak stimulus, a small change in stimulus strength is detectable, whereas for a strong stimulus, the change must be larger to be detected (Weber's law: detectable stimulus strength difference proportional to stimulus strength).
+Cones take over at 100 photons per integration time (here only a few milliseconds), and only at this number their